William-Bryant/Python-Files/Flappy Bird Remake/README.md

-#Flappy Bird Remake
+<h1>Flappy Bird Remake</h1>
-This is a personal project of a remake of the popular mobile game Flappy Bird using the Pygame library
+This personal project is a remake of the popular mobile game Flappy Bird using the Pygame library